SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter27.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 27
-title: Chapter 27 - The Quiet Between Our Hours
+Title: Chapter 27 - The Quiet Between Our Hours
-layout: default
 ---

 ## Chapter 27: The Quiet Between Our Hours